 Specify the percentage:

 A dollar amount which is less than 300%.

 Specify dollar amount:

 A percentage of the Federal poverty level

 Specify percentage:

 Other standard included under the state Plan

 Specify:

-specify.

 The following dollar amount

-Spe ecify dollar amount: If this amount changes, this item will be revised.
+Spe cify dollar amount: If this amount changes, this item will be revised.

-e following formula is used to determine the needs allowance:
+The following formula is used to determine the needs allowance:

-Spe cify:
+Spec cify:

-Th e maintenance needs allowance is equal to the individual's total income as determined under the post
+e maintenance needs allowance is equal to the individual's total income as determined under the po

 gibility process which includes income that is placed in a Miller Trust.

 Oth er

 Spe cify:

-1

-owar ace for the spouse only (select one):
+ce for the spouse only (select one):

 Applicable (see instructions)

-standard

-ional state supplement standard

-Opt ional state supplement standard dically needy income standard
+standard ional state supplement standard

-Opt Med

-Opt Med The dically needy income standard
+- lically needy income standard

-Opt Med The dically needy income standard following dollar amount:
+following dollar amount:

-Opt Med The Spe dically needy income standard following dollar amount: Excify dollar amount: If this amount changes, this item will be revised.
-For amount is determined using the following formula:

-Opt Med The Spe dically needy income standard following dollar amount: Excify dollar amount: If this amount changes, this item will be revised.

-Opt Med The Spe The dically needy income standard following dollar amount: Excify dollar amount: If this amount changes, this item will be revised.
-For amount is determined using the following formula:
+Sne cify dollar amount: If this amount changes, this item will be revised.

-Opt Med The Spe dically needy income standard following dollar amount: cify dollar amount: amount is determined using the following formula:
+amount is determined using the following formula:

+Spec cify: